Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 As a first step, we attempted to reduce missingness using deterministic physical relationships between planetary and stellar parameters wherever possible.
 This approach was preferred over statistical imputation when reliable formulae could be applied, as it preserves known astrophysical constraints.
 Only two such derivations were possible.
 For planets with a known orbital period and host stellar mass, missing values of the orbital semi-major axis were computed using Kepler's third law,

 where $a$ is the semi-major axis, $P$ is the orbital period, $M_\star$ is the stellar mass, and $G$ is the gravitational constant.
 Planetary mass was neglected relative to the stellar mass, consistent with standard practice for exoplanetary systems.
 This relation allowed the recovery of 259 additional semi-major axis values, substantially reducing missingness in this parameter.
+Uncertainties in stellar mass propagate directly into the derived semi-major axis; however, these uncertainties are not explicitly modeled and are instead assessed through downstream sensitivity tests.
 For stellar systems with known stellar luminosity and effective temperature but missing stellar radius, the radius was derived using the Stefan-Boltzmann relation,

 which can be rearranged as

 where $L_\star$, $R_\star$, and $T_\text{eff}$ are stellar luminosity, radius, and effective temperature, respectively, and $\sigma$ is the Stefan-Boltzmann constant.
 This relation resulted in one additional valid stellar radius value.
 After applying these relations, all derived values were validated against physical bounds.